peterfromslovakia/Anglicka-Gramatika/README.md

 - **C Level - Advanced (C1-C2)**
 - **All Levels (A1-A2)-(B1-B2)-(C1-C2)**

+**Important Note:**
+After the first launch, the database of grammatical patterns will likely be empty.
+To begin testing, don't forget to import one of the text files listed above using the **"Importovať dáta"** button in the application.
+Once imported, the database will persist between sessions, and the last imported file will be remembered.

+**Custom Grammar Files:**
-These files contain sentences for practice. **If you add new sentences, ensure the format remains consistent (e.g., `- Slovak Sentence -> English Sentence`).**
+If you wish to add new sentences, ensure the format remains consistent (e.g., `- Slovak Sentence -> English Sentence`).

 ---